data-lessons/gapminder-openrefine/README.md

 # openrefine-gapminder
 Lesson on OpenRefine using the Gapminder dataset

+This is based on the Data Carpentry Ecology OpenRefine lesson

 ### Data set notes.
 - Data used in this lesson is [gapminder-messy-openrefine.csv](gapminder-messy-openrefine.csv)
 * This data set is derived from [the Gapminder project] (http://gapminder.org/) data.